Felix273/stecCA/README.md

     ```sh
     git clone [https://github.com/Steccas/stecCA.git](https://github.com/Felix273/stecCA)
     ```
-2. Edit line 33 of [setup_cfssl.sh](https://github.com/Felix273/stecCA/blob/main/setup_cfssl.sh)  to have the right path to your go directory.
+2. Edit lines 33,34  of [setup_cfssl.sh](https://github.com/Felix273/stecCA/blob/main/setup_cfssl.sh)  to have the right path to your go directory.

     ```sh
     /usr/local/go/bin/go install bitbucket.org/liamstask/goose/cmd/goose@latest
+    /usr/local/go/bin/go install github.com/cloudflare/cfssl/cmd/cfssl@latest
     ```

-3. Edit [cfssl-config.json](https://github.com/Steccas/stecCA/blob/main/cfssl-config.json) to have the right url for yor crl and oscp, it may be localhost.
+3. Edit [cfssl-config.json](https://github.com/Felix273/stecCA/blob/main/cfssl-config.json) to have the right url for yor crl and oscp, it may be localhost.
 Leave the same ports.

     ```sh
     nano ./cfssl-config.json
     ```

-5. Edit [csr_root_ca.json](https://github.com/Steccas/stecCA/blob/main/csr_root_ca.json) and [csr_intermediate_ca.json](https://github.com/Steccas/stecCA/blob/main/csr_intermediate_ca.json) to setup the right values for your root CA and intermediate CA, there are already exaple values, change them and you are good to go.
+5. Edit [csr_root_ca.json](https://github.com/Felix273/stecCA/blob/main/csr_root_ca.json) and [csr_intermediate_ca.json](https://github.com/Felix273/stecCA/blob/main/csr_intermediate_ca.json) to setup the right values for your root CA and intermediate CA, there are already exaple values, change them and you are good to go.

     ```sh
     nano ./csr_root_ca.json
     nano ./csr_intermediate_ca.json
     ```
-7. Similiarly, edit [ocsp.csr.json](https://github.com/Steccas/stecCA/blob/main/ocsp.csr.json) to have the right informations for your OCSP.
+7. Similiarly, edit [ocsp.csr.json](https://github.com/Felix273/stecCA/blob/main/ocsp.csr.json) to have the right informations for your OCSP.
     ```sh
     nano ./ocsp.csr.json
     ```

-8. Edit [lemur.env](https://github.com/Steccas/stecCA/blob/main/lemur.env) to have the same informations available to Lemur.
+8. Edit [lemur.env](https://github.com/Felix273/stecCA/blob/main/lemur.env) to have the same informations available to Lemur.
 Don't touch the password, it will be set later automatically.
     ```sh
     nano ./lemur.env
     ```

-9. Edit [creds.env](https://github.com/Steccas/stecCA/blob/main/creds.env) to setup username and password for DB and other services, they will be automatically changed in the other files and will be automatically used; so use a complicated one.
+9. Edit [creds.env](https://github.com/Felix273/stecCA/blob/main/creds.env) to setup username and password for DB and other services, they will be automatically changed in the other files and will be automatically used; so use a complicated one.
     ```sh
     nano ./creds.env
     ```